flu-crew/PURDY/README.md

 apptainer pull -F docker://darwin1990/purdydock
 ```

 After the image has been installed, create the folder and move your data into it.
-For now the input folder must be named "fastq_pass" and contain all the fastq files you want to be part of this run.
-This will be changed very soon in an update.
+Here the input folder is named "fastq_pass" to match PURDY's default expectation and should contain all the fastq files you want to be part of this run.
 ```
 mkdir fastq_pass
 mv your_data.fastq fastq_pass